KostyaTretyak/ng-stack/projects/api-mock/README.md

 ## Use cases

 - When Angular applications are developed faster than the API backend for these applications.
-This module allows you to simulate the data as if they were on the backend.
+This module allows you to simulate the data as if it were on the backend.
 Later, when the required functionality is implemented on a real dev/test server, this module can be switched off seamlessly, thus directing requests to the real backend.
 - Demo apps that need to simulate CRUD data persistence operations without a real server.
 You won't have to build and start a test server.
 - Whip up prototypes and proofs of concept.
 - Share examples with the community in a web coding environment such as [StackBlitz](https://stackblitz.com/) or [CodePen](https://codepen.io/).
 Create Angular issues and StackOverflow answers supported by live code.